AndreiMisiukevich/DoppelGit/README.md

 ## FAQ (short version)

 **Q: Is this safe to use?**
 **A:** DoppelGit is designed with a **local-first** security model: PATs stay in `chrome.storage.local`, and all requests go directly to GitHub.
-With Pro, you can additionally encrypt PATs using AES-GCM with a passphrase.
+With the subscription (and during the 7-day trial), you can additionally encrypt PATs using AES-GCM with a passphrase.
 You are still responsible for generating, scoping, and revoking your tokens.

 **Q: Does this violate GitHub’s Terms of Service?**
 **A:** DoppelGit uses GitHub’s official APIs via your PATs, similar to any other client.
 You should always comply with GitHub’s Terms, Acceptable Use, and rate limits.
 Using multiple identities is common for maintainers, bot accounts, and work vs. personal accounts.